kripken/box2d.js/README.markdown

 This runs emscripten and uses it to compile a version of the Box2D source code stored within the box2d.js git.
 This source code has been modified to add constructors to some objects to ensure that emscripten will generate bindings for them.

+Currently, you need to use the incoming branch of emscripten to build box2d.js.
+See [http://kripken.github.io/emscripten-site/docs/building_from_source/building_emscripten_from_source_using_the_sdk.html#building-emscripten-from-source-using-the-sdk](http://kripken.github.io/emscripten-site/docs/building_from_source/building_emscripten_from_source_using_the_sdk.html#building-emscripten-from-source-using-the-sdk)

-Usage (non-embind bindings)
+Usage (WebIDL bindings)
 -----

-<span style="color:#900">The current bindings are likely to be superceded by the new "embind" bindings in the incoming branch, which fixes a lot of limitations in the current bindings.
-The following section explains some of the basics of using the non-embind bindings.</span>
+The current bindings are created with the [WebIDL binder](http://kripken.github.io/emscripten-site/docs/coding/connecting_cpp_and_javascript/WebIDL-Binder.html).
+Read [box2d.idl](/kripken/box2d.js/box2d.idl) to see the class, methods, and attributes that are bound.

 <span style="color:#f00;font-weight:bold">Note:</span> To improve readability all code snippets below assume that everything in the 'Box2D' namespace has been made available!
 (Check the 'using' function in `html5canvas_demo/embox2d-helpers.js` for details.)